karolina-siemieniuk-morawska/github-resume/README.md

 - Bio
 ...and more ;)

-Second part of the resume is users 6 most recently updated repositories, 4 most recent contributions, and short info about them.
+Second part of the resume is user's 6 most recently updated repositories, 4 most recent contributions, and short info about them.

 ## Important informations

 Work on this application is still in progress.
-Moblie version is not ready yet (but I am working on it!) so it is best to display the app on desktop.
+Design is raw and only temporary.
+After I finish all functionalities, I will take care of better UI :)

 ## Preview